ZHCSOFT/loliCrawler/README.md

 loliCrawler
 ====

-v1.0 single thread version
+v1.1 single thread version
 -------
-We are preparing a new version with multi-thread technology for boosting the crawler process
+We are preparing a 2.0 version with multi-thread technology for boosting the crawler process

 Libraries
 -------